 In the Spotlight: Ripley's Aquarium of Canada

-With over 20,000 marine animals to explore, Ripley’s Aquarium of Canada in Toronto is the place to see awe-inspiring underwater wildlife creatures from all over the world.
+See over 20,000 marine animals and awe-inspiring underwater wildlife creatures from around the world.

-Ranging from a rainbow reef to vibrant jellyfish, Ripley’s Aquarium (288 Bremner Blvd.) is a wonderful aquatic hub for kids and adults alike.
-Not only will you find a mesmerizing collection of Canadian creatures, but you’ll also be able to spot others from around the globe as well.
-Ripley’s Aquarium of Canada features one of the world’s most extensive jellyfish exhibits, 65+-year-old giant lobsters, stingray touch pools and daily live dive shows.
+Not only will you find a mesmerizing collection of Canadian creatures, but you'll also be able to spot others from around the globe.
+Ripley's Aquarium of Canada features one of the world's most extensive jellyfish exhibits, 65+-year-old giant lobsters, stingray touch pools and daily live dive shows.

-From the heart-pounding experience of Dangerous Lagoon to the hypnotic dance of Pacific Sea Nettle jellyfish at Planet Jellies, Ripley’s Aquarium of Canada is captivating Torontonians as well as guests from around the world.
+From the heart-pounding experience of Dangerous Lagoon to the hypnotic dance of Pacific Sea Nettle jellyfish at Planet Jellies, Ripley's Aquarium of Canada is captivating Torontonians and guests from around the world.
 Containing over 5.7 million litres of water, the 12,500 square metre (135,000 sq ft) interactive aquarium immerses guests in a thrilling underwater adventure.

 Places to eat in or near Ripley’s Aquarium of Canada

 With a variety of scrumptious food options at different price points around every corner, there’s sure to be something that will fit your mood and budget.

 Steam Whistle Biergarten